 The type of termite found at the site determines the type of termite treatment used.
-Only a trained technician can classify the type of termite present on the premises.
-Furthermore, the type of termite further varies according to the geographical location of the premises.
+Therefore, a trained technician should classify the type of termite present on the premises.
+Furthermore, the type of termite present can vary according to the geographical location of your home.

 Ridding a building of termites requires special skills.
 There is, however, a few essential tips that homeowners can use to lessen the risk of termite infestations.

-- Firstly, this includes eliminating moisture problems, by repairing leaky taps and water pipes.
+- Eliminate moisture problems, by repairing leaky taps and water pipes.

-- Secondly, by removing potential food sources such as firewood and wood stumps around the perimeter of the house.
+- Remove potential food sources such as firewood and wood stumps around the perimeter of the house.